AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ```

 Sample dashboard shows two charts with values in completely different ranges: the upper chart shows up to hundreds of
 thousands and the one beneath shows only hundreds.
-As the result, the charts' Y axes aren't synced to the left:
+As the result, the charts' Y-axes aren't synced to the left:

 {sample}AGST\_Labels\_Formatting\_12{sample}